zzstoatzz/alternatebuild.dev/posts/8_strings_matter.md

 date: "2024-11-24"
 ---

-i worked over the weekend on a contribution to [marshalx/atproto](https://github.com/MarshalX/atproto), a python client for the at protocol (the protocol that powers bluesky).
+i worked over the weekend on a [contribution](https://github.com/MarshalX/atproto/pull/451) to [marshalx/atproto](https://github.com/MarshalX/atproto), a python client for the at protocol (the protocol that powers bluesky).

 <br>

 ## the issue

-the project needed to implement validation for various string formats defined in the [at protocol spec](https://atproto.com/specs/lexicon#string-formats):
+there was an [open issue](https://github.com/MarshalX/atproto/issues/406) to implement validation for various string formats defined in the [at protocol spec](https://atproto.com/specs/lexicon#string-formats):

 | format | example | pattern |
 |--------|---------|---------|